yelaD/my-slip-box/Reference notes/Meditations.md

 Where have they gone, the brilliant, the insightful ones, the proud?
 Brilliant as Charax and Demetrius the Platonist and Eudaemon and the rest of them.
 Short-lived creatures, long dead.
 Some of them not remembered at all, some become legends, some lost even to legend.
 So remember: your components will be scattered too, the life within you quenched.
 Or marching orders and another posting.

+26. Joy for humans lies in human actions.
+Human actions: kindness to others, contempt for the senses, the interrogation of appearances, observation of nature and of events in nature.

+27. Three relationships:

+i. with the body you inhabit;
+ii. with the divine, the cause of everything in all things;
+iii. with the people around you.

+28. Either pain affects the body (which is the body's problem) or is affects the soul.
+But the soul can choose not to be affected, preserving its own serenity, its own tranquility.
+All our decisions, urges, desires, aversions lie within.
+No evil can touch them.

+29. To erase false perceptions, tell yourself: I have it in me to keep my soul from evil, lust and all confusion.
+To see things as they are and treat them as they deserve.
+Don't overlook this innate ability.

+30. To speak to the Senate--or anyone--in the right tone, without being overbearing.
+To choose the right words.